Andros Yacht Charters

 As the northernmost island of the Cyclades, Andros stands out from the rest of its surrounding archipelago because of its different, but equally idyllic, landscape.

-At the heart of the island is the capital of Chora, which translates to “main village,” and houses quaint passageways, local restaurants, Greek pastry shops and two main town squares – all of which possess different traits of medieval, neoclassical and Grecian island styles.
-Packed with a naval history and surrounded by the tranquil aquamarine waters of the beautiful Aegean Sea, Andros is definitely a cultural destination on your Greece yacht charter not to be missed.
+At the heart of the island is the capital of Chora, which translates to “the main village,” and houses quaint passageways, local restaurants, Greek pastry shops, and two main town squares – all of which possess different traits of medieval, neoclassical and Grecian island styles.
+Packed with naval history and surrounded by the tranquil aquamarine waters of the beautiful Aegean Sea, Andros is definitely a cultural destination on your Greece yacht charter not to be missed.

 Anchor your yacht at Andros during your next yacht charter in the Cyclades Islands and spend a few days discovering its natural wonder firsthand.

 Andros Yacht Charters – Things to Do & See

 Paleopolis: Once an ancient settlement in the Classical period, today, Paleopolis is an enchanting village on the charming hillside of Mount Petalo.
 As yacht charter guests wind through its cozy passageways, they will find an interesting collection of ancient ruins, from churches and huts to the Ancient port of Andros.
 For a snapshot of nature’s most beautiful landscapes, climb to the top of Mount Petalo, where flowing waterfalls glisten under the perfect, Grecian sun.

 Pano Kastro: Built by the Venetians during ancient history, Pano Kastro is a castle unlike any other.
 With its fortified wall and difficult access point, this fortress is the largest and strongest settlement in all of Andros.
 According to legend, it was once occupied by an old lady who jumped off a high rock and fell to her death in the Aegean Sea.